Kesha Says Quarantine Has Taught Her To Embrace A More Natural Look

 ”

 I am trying to think of the silver lining.
 When you are forced to stay home, how can you make it as positive as possible?
-I am very, very lucky I am healthy and I just try to come back to gratitude — even when I feel like I'm going crazy.
+I am very, very lucky I am healthy, and I just try to come back to gratitude — even when I feel like I'm going crazy.
 I am trying to stay motivated to create, but there are some days where making it through the day is accomplishment enough.

 Finding Myself In Self-Care